konflux-ci/architecture/ADR/00xx-component-references.md

 There are three use cases in scope for this document:

-* A user team has their own **intermediate base image**.
+* A user team has their own **common parent image**.
 When they propose an update to their base image with new content, they want to see if that’s going to break any of their Components that depend on it before merging.
-AppStudio should posit what rebuilds of those Components will look like and if they will pass their tests, and report that feedback back to the original pull request that updated content of the intermediate base image ([RHTAP-967](https://issues.redhat.com/browse/RHTAP-967)).
+AppStudio should posit what rebuilds of those Components will look like and if they will pass their tests, and report that feedback back to the original pull request that updated content of the common parent image ([RHTAP-967](https://issues.redhat.com/browse/RHTAP-967)).
 A real example of this is in stolostron, where a [layered image component](https://github.com/stolostron/console/blob/main/Dockerfile.mce.prow#L20) refers to a [common parent image](https://github.com/stolostron/common-nodejs-parent).
-  * In this case, the dependent images must be rebuilt to include the intermediate image update in order to determine the actual effect of the proposed change.
+  * In this case, the dependent images must be rebuilt to include the common parent image update in order to determine the actual effect of the proposed change.
   * This is a many-to-one dependency.
-Many component images depend on one intermediate base image.
+Many component images depend on one common parent image.
 * A user team has an **OLM operator**.
 When they propose an update to one of their operands with new code, they want to see if that’s going to break their operator.
 In order to be fully tested, a single rebuilt image needs to be included as a reference in a bundle image in order to be tested as a whole unit when deployed via OLM, i.e. for integration tests ([RHTAP-992](https://issues.redhat.com/browse/RHTAP-992)).
 A real example of this is in [gatekeeper](https://github.com/gatekeeper/gatekeeper-operator) where the operator repo contains both the [controller code](https://github.com/gatekeeper/gatekeeper-operator/blob/main/controllers/gatekeeper_controller.go) and the [bundle metadata](https://github.com/gatekeeper/gatekeeper-operator/blob/main/config/manifests/bases/gatekeeper-operator.clusterserviceversion.yaml), which need to be built into separate images([1](https://github.com/gatekeeper/gatekeeper-operator/blob/main/Dockerfile) and [2](https://github.com/gatekeeper/gatekeeper-operator/blob/main/bundle.Dockerfile)), separate Components in AppStudio.
   * In this case, the bundle image must be rebuilt for the operand image update to be really be evaluated in a functional way.
   * This is a one-to-many dependency.
 One operator bundle depends on many operand images.